Guides

 Challenges of Email Validation in Rails

-• Syntax validation alone does not confirm deliverability.
-Methods from inline regex to the activemodel-email_address_validator gem cannot verify if a mailbox exists or accepts mail.
-A syntactically correct email can still bounce or land in a spam folder.
+• Syntax validation alone does not confirm an email's reachability.
+Methods like inline regex check format but cannot detect if a mailbox exists or if the domain accepts mail.
+This means syntactically correct addresses can still bounce.

 Validate Emails with Abstract API